-Antibiotic susceptibility testing clinical isolate is frequently required to effective antimicrobial treatment infected individuals.
+Antibiotic susceptibility testing clinical isolate required frequently to effective is antimicrobial treatment infected individuals.
 This is especially crucial in view of increasing resistance and the development of multidrugresistant pathogens (15).
 The CONS strains, which are prevalent mucous and skin membrane pathogens, reported commonly as nosocomial infections.
 Antibiotic resistance, particularly the methicillin resistance, is challenge clinical treatment of these pathogens (16-18).